High school is a brand new world for our teenagers. There are so many requirements, and only 4 years to complete them.

 Teaching language arts to your new high schooler doesn’t have to be difficult.
 In our A Poem A Day course, we walk you through how to implement a daily ten-minute poetry lesson in your homeschool.
 We start with visualization and end with marking up a poem with the literary elements.

 But, ten minutes a day isn’t enough to count as a high school credit.
 For a full credit, your 9th-grader needs to spend more time in an in-depth study of classic poets, literary elements, and grammar.

 Start by learning about the poet.
 Research the poet’s life and legacy.
 Learn about the era he/she lived in and what cultural and political influences may have influenced them.

 Then study the works of the poet.
 You can choose several of the poet’s more famous poems.
 Research the literary elements and identify them in the poems.

 If you have a teen who isn’t fond of language arts studies, add a little fun by incorporating a movie.
-Many classic poems are quoted in film.
-Find one that coordinates and celebrate the poet study with a movie day!
+Many classic poems are quoted in films.
+Find one that coordinates and then celebrate the poet study with a movie day!

 Now, if all that sounds like a lot of work, well, then you’d be right.
 How do I know?
 Because that’s exactly what we did when we created our course, Poetry and a Movie.

 We started with great classic poets.
 Then we added technology to the mix.
 Why?
 Because teens are technology natives.
 They eat, sleep, and breathe phones, social media, and streaming sources.
 So, it only makes sense to create a course that uses technology.
 When we finished, we had a study of 10 classic poets, their poetry, grammar, and literary elements, and movies that brought fun conclusions to each poet study.